 Bank of America Cash Rewards Review

-The Bank of America Cash Rewards credit card can be a good choice for someone seeking a card for everyday purchases.
+The Bank of America Cash Rewards credit card can be a good choice for someone seeking a credit card for everyday purchases.
 It’s also one of the best first credit cards for first-timers.
-The card comes with no annual fee, and new cardholders currently receive a $200 online cash rewards bonus after making $500 in purchases within the first 90 days of the account opening.
+The card comes with no annual fee, and new cardholders currently receive a $200 online cash rewards bonus after making at least $1,000 in purchases within the first 90 days of the account opening.
 Learn more about the features of the Bank of America credit card so you can better decide if it’s the best fit for you.

 Compare: The Best Low-Interest Credit Cards